 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
+Employee received a weighted score of .5 point in this category.
 I find that Employee has not provided any credible supporting documentary evidence to support any additional points being awarded in this category.
-Employee received a weighted score of three (3) points in this category.